Press "Enter" to skip to content

 So what is bottom trawling?

 The heavy equipment that trawlers drag isn’t very ocean-friendly.
 The nets and weights effectively flatten the ocean bottom, knocking everything in the way, including coral reefs, aquatic plants, and the natural ocean floor.
-As stated in the Oceana article, “Bottom Trawling“, as a result of the disturbance of bottom trawling, nearly “90 percent of a coral colony perishes, and up to two-thirds of sponges are damaged” (“Bottom Trawling”).
+An Oceana article explained that as a result of the disturbance of bottom trawling, nearly “90 percent of a coral colony perishes, and up to two-thirds of sponges are damaged” (Oceana, n.d.-a).
 This unsustainable fishing practice destroys marine ecosystems like coral reefs.
 Recovery is almost impossible after the effects of bottom trawling.

 Aside from habitat destruction, however, another serious problem lies deeply embedded in this practice: bycatch.
 Bycatch is an undesired organism caught as a result of commercial fishing.
 When bottom trawlers drag their enormous nets across the seafloor, not only do they destroy the coral, but they also trap objects larger than the net’s mesh toward the belly of the net.
 And most of the time, these objects are alive.
-The Food and Agriculture Organization(FAO) suggests in their paper, “A Global Assessment of Fisheries Bycatch and Discards,” that “97% of the shrimp bycatch is discarded, producing over 4 million tonnes of waste fish” (Alverson).
+In fact, “in the Northwest Pacific 97% of the shrimp bycatch is discarded producing over 4 million tonnes of waste fish” (Alverson et al., 1994, Table 4).
 Millions of fish, sharks, turtles, sea mammals, rays, and aquatic plants are caught, only to be dumped back into the ocean.
 These organisms often suffer or die from the injuries and impact of trawling.

 Now marine life is not alone.
 People are also impacted by bottom trawling.
 Overfishing depletes the fish supply of local fishing communities, which results in the loss of income and jobs.
 Destroying coral reefs and unsustainably catching lots of fish are also damaging to the tourist industry.